What is Horizontal Analysis?

 Example of Horizontal Analysis

 In horizontal analysis, the changes in specific financial statement values are expressed as a percentage and in U.S. dollars.
 To calculate the percentage change, first select the base year and comparison year.
-Subsequently, calculate the dollar change by subtracting the value in the base year from that in the comparison year.
+Subsequently, calculate the dollar change by subtracting the value in the base year from that in the comparison year and divide by the base year.
 The result is then multiplied by 100.

 To illustrate, consider an investor who wishes to determine Company ABC’s performance over the past year before investing.
 Assume that ABC reported a net income of $15 million in the base year, and total earnings of $65 million were retained.
 The company reported a net income of $25 million and retained total earnings of $67 million in the current year.